Apache Warpath Invitational Concept of Operations

 GENERAL INSTRUCTIONS: The setup crew will arrive on the 12th.
 Everyone is welcome from then until the evening of the 14th.
 On the 15th, small groups will leave base camp for the bivouac site with necessary supplies.

-Drop cards at the designated area, then groups will use vehicles to collect targets, posts, stands, markers, and brass.
+Drop cards at the designated spot, then groups will use vehicles to collect targets, posts, stands, markers, and brass.
 Many hands will make the work easier and help the setup crew, who spent many hours preparing.

 COURSE OF FIRE: Each stage will have a limited number of targets, but targets will be tough to hit from different positions.
 We will use only natural terrain, so bring your own support.